rabinkmc/dda/readme.md

 - [ ] Add more tests
 - [ ] Make permissions more granular
 - [ ] Extract the repeated UI style and javascript into a separate file
+- [ ] For customer support forum, host a discourse server
+- [ ] Generate documentation with mkdocs
+- [ ] Custom error pages(404, 401, 403, 500) served by nginx

 ## To run the project locally